voyager1winterberry/cse372-01srs/srsV3-0.md

 <br>

 ### 1.2.2 What Will the Software Product Do <a name="1.2.2-what-will-the-software-product-do" />
-This is a description of what the product to be produced will do.
-- The product, the myJym app, will assist users in creating workouts, executing a workout and connecting with trainers.
+The server will allow users to connect to the database.
+The database will house the information required for the app to run.
+The product, the myJym app, will assist users in creating workouts, executing a workout and connecting with trainers.

 <br>